ReadyTalk/gradle-readytalk-ci/README.md

   * Add CI lifecycle task to provide a single entry point for CI systems
   * Abstract over different publishing mechanisms to provide a single `publish` and `install` lifecycle tasks
-  * Collect and bake in build metadata into artifacts
+  * Collect and bake in build metadata into artifacts from git and CI systems
   * Apply generic project conventions, such as creating an integTest task and source set